tanaos/synthex-python/README.md

 - `output_type`: a string which specifies the format of the output dataset.
 Only `"csv"` (meaning a .csv file will be generated) is supported at this time, but we will soon add more options.

-- `output_path`: a string which specifies a path on your machine where the output dataset will be generated.
-For instance: `./output_data`.
+- `output_path`: a string which specifies a full path (including file name) on your machine where the output dataset will be generated.
+For instance: `./output_data/output.csv`.
+If the provided file extension does not match the file type specified in 'output_type`, synthex will silently update the file extension to match the one provided in `output_type`.